michPl/flatten-object/README.md

 # Flattens object to a single level deep.

-Simple function to flattens object to a single level deep without dependencies.
+Simple function to flattens object to a single level deep object without dependencies.
 Can be useful for getting a request to MongoDB from an object.

 ## Install
 `npm i -S @michpl/flatten-object`